St. Mary's Catholic Church (Huntington, Indiana): Today

-Father Stephen Colchin is the current priest at St. Mary's.
+Father Thomas Zehr is the current priest at St. Mary's.
+Father Stephen Colchin was his predecessor.
 St. Mary's has partnered up with St. Peter and Paul's to help educate young children.
 St. Mary has a Middle School on its grounds while St. Peter and Paul's has the elementary school.
 The schools are still up and running while they flourish to teach young children.
 There was a high school but it closed due to financial problems following the 1984–85 academic year; the high school won the 1935 and 1941 Catholic High School State Basketball Tournament.